BetaHuhn/repo-file-sync-action/README.md

 ## 👋 Introduction

-With [repo-file-sync-action](https://github.com/BetaHuhn/repo-file-sync-action) you can sync files, like workflow `.yml` files, configuration files or whole directories between repositories.
+With [repo-file-sync-action](https://github.com/BetaHuhn/repo-file-sync-action) you can sync files, like workflow `.yml` files, configuration files or whole directories between repositories or branches.
 It works by running a GitHub Action in your main repository everytime you push something to that repo.
 The action will use a `sync.yml` config file to figure out which files it should sync where.
 If it finds a file which is out of sync it will open a pull request in the target repository with the changes.

 ## 🚀 Features